bioinformaticsdotca/Epigenomics_2017/module1_lab.md

 header2: Epigenomic Data Analysis 2017 Module 1 Lab
 image: /site_images/CBW_Epigenome-data_icon.jpg
 home: https://bioinformaticsdotca.github.io/epigenomics_2017
+description: This module will cover the basics of how to login to the cluster, launch jobs and perform a basic QC analysis of the data sets.
+author: Martin Hirst
+modified: 2017-08-10
 ---

 # Module 1: Introduction to ChIP sequencing & analysis